frank-emrich/freezeml-pldi2020-artifact/README.md

-The FreezeML paper contains a large set of example programs in Table 14 in Appendix A. The easiest way to verify that Links implements FreezeML is by checking that for each program in Table 14 there exists a corresponding version in Links.
+The FreezeML paper contains a large set of example programs in Table 14 in Appendix A. The easiest way to verify that Links implements FreezeML is by checking that for each program in Table 14 there exists a corresponding version in Links of the same type, modulo minor differences described later on.

 Note that those examples in Table 14 marked with X (i.e., A8, E1, and E3) do not type-check in FreezeML and do not type-check in Links, either.
 The examples from Table 14 rely on the functions given in Figure 15 with their respective types.

 Thus, we provide two separate files in the `~/freezeml` directory:
   * `environment.links` contains the functions shown in Figure 15.
 This is a